Vector35/binaryninja-api/docs/getting-started.md

 - `write_at_cursor(data)`: function that writes data to the start of the current selection
 - `get_selected_data()`: function that returns the data in the current selection

+#### `startup.py`

 The python interpreter can be customized to run scripts on startup using `startup.py` in your user folder.
 Simply enter commands into that file, and they will be executed every time Binary Ninja starts.
-By default, it comes with an import and debug helpers:
+By default, it comes with an import helper:

-**startup.py**

     # Commands in this file will be run in the interactive python console on startup
     from binaryninja import *

 From here, you can add any custom functions or objects you want to be available in the console.
 If you want to restore the original copy of `startup.py` at any time, simply delete the file and restart Binary Ninja.
-A fresh copy of the above will be generated for you in `startup.py`.
+A fresh copy of the above will be generated.

 #### Python Debugging
 See the [plugin development guide](dev/plugins.md#debugging-python).